Header graphics: Explain that stuff

 Wind turbine

-Photo by Matthew Bates courtesy of US Air Force (follow this link for a much bigger version of this picture).
+Photo by Matthew Bates courtesy of US Air Force.

 Some cars have disc brakes on all four wheels, but many have drum brakes on the back wheels, which work in a slightly different way.
 Instead of the disc and brake block, they have shoes inside the hollow wheel hub that press outwards.
 As the shoes push into the wheel, friction slows you down.

 A speeding car has loads of energy and, when you stop, virtually all of it is converted into heat in the brake pads.
-The brakes can heat to temperatures of 500°C (950°F) or more!
-That's why brakes have to be made of materials that won't melt, such as alloys, ceramics, or composites.
+The brakes in a typical car can easily heat to temperatures of 500°C (950°F) or as much as 750°C (1400°F) in a Formula 1 car!
+That's why brake pads have to be made of materials that won't melt, such as alloys, ceramics, or carbon-based composites.
+Asbestos used to be a popular choice for brake pads (and other car parts such as clutches and transmissions), but is no longer used due to its safety risks.
+Whatever they're made from, brakes slowly wear out over time; fine dust ("particulates") from disintegrating brakes is now recognized as a significant source of air pollution.

 Imagine how much force you need to stop a fast-moving car.
 Simply pressing with your foot would not generate enough force to apply all four brakes hard enough to bring you quickly to a stop.
 That's why brakes use hydraulics: a system of fluid-filled pipes that can multiply force and transmit it easily from one place to another.